 But avoid stupid controversies, genealogies, quarrels and fights about the Torah; because they are worthless and futile.

 To be productive in our walk with the Lord, we need to stay away from all of the little points of the law that bring about all of the denominational divisions.
 It seems that the body of believers is more divided than ever because of the smallest of points of doctrine.
 This is, in fact, the devil at work and his goal is to hinder the effectiveness of the church.

-Warn a divisive person once, and then warn him a second time.
-After that, have nothing to do with him.
-You may be sure that such a man is warped and sinful; he is self-condemned.
+Warn a divisive person once, then a second time; and after that, have nothing more to do with him.
+You may be sure that such a person has been perverted and is sinning: he stands self-condemned.

 These are strong words but Paul uses them because of the fact that he knows how dangerous legalism is to the faith.
 When he says "divisive person" he is talking about someone who wants to argue about a certain point of the law.
 What he is saying is that, if we remember that we are under grace and not the law, then the finer points of religious law are not important to us.
 If they are that important to someone else, then that person is putting their trust in obedience to the law and not the grace of God.
 If that is where they are putting their trust, then they are already condemned by their own heart and there is no need for us to argue with them.
 Our job is not to save people but to tell them the truth and so we can tell them where they are wrong in their thinking and our job is done.

 When I send Artemas or Tychicus to you.
 Do your best to come to me in Nicopolis, for I have decided to spend the winter there.
 Do your best to help Zenas the Torah expert and Apollos with their arrangements for travelling, so that they will lack nothing.
 And have our people learn to apply themselves to doing good deeds that meet genuine needs, so that they will not be unproductive.